-Introducing a new pet into the home is a big decision, especially when you want to get it for the kids to learn some responsibility and bonding.
+Introducing a new pet into the home is a big decision, especially when you want to get it so the kids to learn some responsibility and bonding.
 Though the most common pets to adopt are dogs and cats, adopting reptiles has become increasingly common.
 These cold-blooded creatures may look intimidating as pets, but they are some of the easiest to take on.

 There are many different types of reptiles, so it could be difficult to find the best pet lizards without a little guidance.
 Is a bearded dragon the right one for you?
 Can a leopard gecko be a good option for beginners?

 #10 Caiman Lizards

 They get rather large at 5 feet long, so a big enclosure is needed to contain them.
 However, for a beginner that wants to train them, they can be quite fun.
 With rainbow colors and a lot of patience, the Caiman Lizard is perfect for beginners that want to take on a larger animal instead of a more traditional reptile.

 Because of its length, a Caiman lizard will need an enclosure that is between 4-6 feet long, 1-3 feet wide, and 2-4 feet tall.
 Part of the terrarium should have a large water area where the lizard can fully submerge, as well as things to climb on.
 Caiman lizards come from a tropical habitat where they are used to temperatures in the range of 80-90 degrees Fahrenheit, even 100 or more degrees when they are basking.

 As the lifespan of a Caiman lizard is roughly 10 years, a pet owner is looking at an investment of time and money for the setup and maintenance of the pet, as well as space in your house.
 Take these things into consideration before taking the plunge.
 You should purchase a Caiman lizard through a reputable reptile breeder and can pay anywhere from $350 to $1500.

 #9 Green Iguanas

-Green iguanas tend to be rather easy for beginners to take care of because there are no carnivorous tendencies.
+Green iguanas tend to be rather easy pet lizard types for beginners to take care of because there are no carnivorous tendencies.
 These reptiles are herbivores, so they should be fairly easy to feed.
 Still, with how large they get (up to 6 feet long), they’d need an enclosure similar to that of the Caiman lizard, but even larger to account for their longer length.
 Their tank will also require a water pool.

-Iguanas are relatively friendly and are easy to tame.
+Iguanas are relatively friendly and easy to tame.
 While they are great for beginners, the amount of care needed to own one means you will need to be able to dedicate time, energy, and money.
 Green iguanas average $25 – $40.
 While this may seem like an affordable option for a pet lizard on the surface, the investment in all the care and maintenance can get quite expensive.

 With a lifespan of about 20 years, they can be great long-time companions.
 Just be sure to count the costs and make sure that a green iguana is really the right pet choice for you.